 Don’t worry about frightening your baby with the blending noise or waking them up from a nap, because this baby food maker is designed to be quieter than other options.
 The food is also evenly heated to preserve food nutrition.
 Plus, the compact design is ideal for small kitchens or convenient storage.

 No batteries or electricity are required to make homemade baby food with this mill design.
-It separates seeds and skins from the puree and features a built-in serving bowl ideal for traveling.
+This portable food grinder separates seeds and skins from the puree and features a built-in serving bowl ideal for traveling.

 If cleaning all the parts of appliances is your least favorite task, consider this self-cleaning baby food maker.
 It’s also designed with a unique steaming cycle to lock in the nutrients, flavors, and vitamins from the delicious homemade baby food.